Volunteer with us

 - give advice to charities and voluntary groups

 - mentor people who run charities and voluntary groups

 - lead our organisation as trustees

-If your group or organisation isn’t a member yet, join us today.
+If your organisation isn’t a member yet, join us today.

-We also have volunteering opportunities for businesses and professionals who’re interested in giving their expertise for free to local charities.
+Local businesses and professionals also volunteer with us by giving their expertise for free to local charities and voluntary groups.

 Current volunteering opportunities

 We’re looking for suitably experienced and qualified business and professionals who’re interested in providing one-to-one support to charities on: